ekalinicheva/plot_vegetation_coverage/README.md

 ### Install
 We suppose that you already have pytorch installed.
+Please, use requirements.txt to install other packages by launching `python -m pip install -r requirements.txt`.

 # Install torch_scatter
 Launch this code to check your TORCH and CUDA versions if you don't know them.